crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 | **Privacy**        | WEP (RC4) or None (Open)            | AES-CCMP / GCMP                  |
 | **Integrity**      | CRC-32 (ICV) – No security          | AES-CBC-MAC (CCMP) / GMAC (GCMP) |
 | **Authentication** | Open System or Shared Key (WEP PSK) | 802.1X/EAP or SAE (WPA3)         |
+While IEEE 802.11 defines the fundamental operation of Wi-Fi, its built-in security (Open and WEP) was fundamentally weak.
+The modern wireless security management framework is based primarily on the IEEE 802.11i amendment (2004), which introduced the Robust Security Network (RSN) framework.
+This framework underpins WPA2 and WPA3, providing the basis for strong authentication, encryption, and integrity.

+The Wi-Fi Protected Access (WPA) protocol was introduced by the Wi-Fi Alliance in 2003 as an interim security standard to address the critical vulnerabilities of WEP, which by then were well-known.
+The full, robust IEEE 802.11i amendment was still under development and years away from final ratification.
+To provide a immediate solution, the Wi-Fi Alliance created WPA by defining a subset of the draft 802.11i specifications that were mature enough to implement.
+Essentially, WPA served as a "pre-standard" version of 802.11i, incorporating its key enhancements like the Temporal Key Integrity Protocol (TKIP) for dynamic encryption keys and the Michael message integrity check, thus providing a crucial stopgap of improved security while the industry awaited the stronger, final 802.11i standard (which would later be branded as WPA2).

 **Comparison Table (WEP, WPA, WPA2, WPA3)**